Good Will Hunting: Filming

 Filming began on April 14, 1997, and ended nine weeks later.
 Affleck and Damon let Van Sant take over the development of the narrative and decided to focus on acting.
 Van Sant's process included rehearsing with the actors, finding an inconspicuous area to place the camera and shooting long scenes without interfering, to get performances and interactions that conveyed a "moment-to-moment honesty" according to Damon.
-Van Sant tried to accomodate actors: Damon often needed just one take, Affleck liked to try the scenes for a few times, and Williams needed "at least seven takes" to feel satisfied as he wanted to have versions that focused on different emotions.
+Van Sant tried to accommodate actors: Damon often needed just one take, Affleck liked to try the scenes for a few times, and Williams needed a minimum of seven takes to feel satisfied as he wanted to have versions that focused on different emotions.
 Several cast members appreciated Van Sant's method: Damon felt that his acting process was "nurtured" by the director, Skarsgård said he gave "the actors space to grow", and Williams found the process "easy", liking that Van Sant stayed in the scene with actors and did not use playback frequently.
 Williams often improvised lines on set, with one of his additions being the last line of Good Will Hunting: "Son of a bitch stole my line".

 Filming took place in Toronto for the interiors and in the Greater Boston area for the exteriors and a few interiors.
 In Toronto, the production filmed several interior scenes at the University of Toronto, using Knox College, St Michael's College, Victoria College, Whitney Hall, McLennan Physical Laboratories and Faculty Club.
 Other scenes were shot at the Central Technical School, the Upfront Bar and Grill, and other locations.
-In Boston, Affleck and his brother along with Damon and Hauser lived in the same apartment and often hang out with Driver.
-The cast and crew were welcomed by the residents of South Boston, with some offering suggestions for what would make the film "more Boston".
+In Boston, Affleck and his brother along with Damon and Hauser lived in the same apartment and often would hang out with Driver.
+The cast and crew felt welcomed by the residents of South Boston, with some offering suggestions for what would make the film "more Boston".
 Van Sant cast Bostonians in small roles, giving the role of Judge Malone to the production's head teamster Jimmy Flynn, a member of the Winter Hill Gang who had previously been tried and acquitted for murder in the same courtroom of the Boston Municipal Court's South Boston Division used in the film.
 The producers invited the Boston Red Sox's representatives on set, trying to convince them to let the production use their logo and footage of Carlton Fisk's home run at the 1975 World Series.
 The Major League Baseball had previously refused to allow them to use their own logo and footage, as the film was R-rated due to the presence of profanity, which the production team had then tried to reduce to a minimum.
 They went on to film several scenes featuring the Red Sox's merchandise and logo, despite receiving their consent only after filming had concluded.